linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 # Graphics Programming {#graphicsprogramming}

-Figure [1](#fig:gameloop){reference-type="ref" reference="fig:gameloop"}
+Figure [\[fig:gameloop\]](#fig:gameloop){reference-type="ref"
-shows the game loop state machine.
+reference="fig:gameloop"} shows the game loop state machine.
 The game state is initialised before entering the loop.
 The loop itself, consists of reading user input, updating the game state and frame-buffer, waiting for vsync, rendering the frame-buffer and looping back to user input.

 The VSYNC signal from the VDP provides a stable 60 ${\\hertz}$ timer which is used to normalize game speed on different CPU clock